guidok91/news-analyzer/README.md

 * Values 3 or 4 => `positive` sentiment.

 Given this, if a tweet contains multiple sentences, we pick the most frequently assigned sentiment.

+## Kafka topic
+Tweets are produced to a Kafka topic using Avro serialization.

+A local Kafka instance with schema registry is available (see [docker-compose.yml](docker-compose.yml)).

 ## Running instructions
 Check the [Makefile](Makefile) for how to compile, test and run the application.